WilsonImmunologyLab/WilsonImmunologyLab.github.io/github.md

 Check out the Wilson Lab’s [GitHub page](https://github.com/WilsonImmunologyLab)!

-Our GitHub currently features one graphical user interface software for FLU researchers:
+Our GitHub currently features two graphical user interface software for FLU researchers and immunologists:

 [Librator](https://wilsonimmunologylab.github.io/Librator/), a platform for optimized sequence editing, design, and expression of influenza virus proteins.

+[VGenes](https://wilsonimmunologylab.github.io/VGenes/), a graphical platform for managment, analysis and cloning of BCR/TCR repertoire data.

 We also feature two R packages: